WSULib/SVCatConnector/README.md

 ## Installation Instructions

-The instructions below demonstrate how use WSULS' Z3950 connector and display inside in conjunction with Harvard LIL's Stack View project.
+The instructions below demonstrate how use WSULS' Z3950 connector and display in conjunction with Harvard LIL's Stack View project.

 * Download [SVCatConnector](#)
 * Unpackage and place it in a web-accessible folder on your webserver